The

 temple, hence Lord Shiva obtained the name of Konganeswarar.
 The siddhar had a

-written many literatures and attained Samadhi.
+written much literature and attained Samadhi.

 POOJAS AND